RaffaeleCanale/Lying-Cues-Experience/README.md

 # The interface

 This code provides the interface for several variations of the experiment.
 For instance, the experiment may present subject using images or videos, it is also possible to add a *dots challenge*\* before each presented subject in order to induce a cognitive load.
-Many other settings are available (eg. breaks during the experiment, repetitions of the subjects, etc...), see **TODO: Link documentation**
+Many other settings are available (eg. breaks during the experiment, repetitions of the subjects, etc...), see [the documentation](/Documentation/Constants Definitions.txt)

 All the users information and results are stored in a database.